GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-github-pages.md

 ---
 layout: lesson
 title: GitHub as a Research and Publishing Tool
-purpose: "publish a website with GitHub, Jekyll, and Markdown"
+purpose: "publish a website with GitHub, Jekyll, and Markdown and learn purpose and concepts for Git version control"
 format: workshop
 date: 2021-09-16 13:30
 ---

-## Learning Goals

-- Understand purpose and concepts for Git version control
-- Learn to write in markdown
-- Learn to set up and manage a GitHub Pages repository with Jekyll

 ## Expectations